Arts of West Bengal: Harvest Dances

 The cultural folk dance is mostly related with seasons, sowing of seeds, rains, harvesting in West Bengal.
-It is celebrated with a lot of ardor by village folks, especially the farming community.
+It is celebrated with much ardor by village folks, especially the farming community.
 Gombhira dance of Malda district is associated with mythology.
 Tushu dance, Nabanna dance, Nnoila broto etc. are also related with farming.
 Some tribal dance like Santhali dance, Rabha dance, Mundari dance, Rajbanshi dance etc. performed to the accompaniment of a number of musical instrument and are quite elaborate in nature.

 Masks

-Mask or Mukhosh of West Bengal, as it known has a mysterious history.
+Mask or Mukhosh of West Bengal, as it known and it has a mysterious history.
 Mostly it is used for the Mask Dance, a folk dance of West Bengal.
 The wearing of these masks is connected with early types of folklore and religion.
-There are various types of masks made of clay, wood, sponge wood or shola, pith, paper, metal etc. Generally, half masks are made up of clay, pith and paper, and wooden masks are very rare.
+There are various types of masks made of clay, wood, sponge wood or shola, pith, paper etc. Generally, half masks are made up of clay, pith and paper, and wooden masks are very rare.
 Some of the masks came from the Tribal of West Bengal.
 Geographically, West Bengal comes well within this mask using culture zone.
 Masks in West Bengal are mostly used in folk dance.
 UNESCO selected The Rural Craft Hub of Bengal to showcase their artwork in Paris in 2015.

 Chhau mask

-Purulia Chhau dance is listed on UNESCO's world heritage list of dances.
+Chhau dance is listed on UNESCO's world heritage list of dances.
 The main difference between the Purulia chhau and Orisha chhau is in the use of the mask.
 Purulia chhau used the mask in dance, but Orisha does not have the mask thereby adding facial expression with body movement and gesture.
 Purulia chhau dancers wear earthy and theatrical masks which represent the mythological characters.

 Gambhira mask

-Gomira mask is a part of Gomira dance which originated in North and the South Dinajpur of West Bengal.
+Gambhira mask is a part of Gomira dance which originated in North and the South Dinajpur of West Bengal.
 The word Gomira is colloquial from Gram-Chandi, a female deity.
 The origin of this craft is no doubt very old and some of the craftsmen claim it is at least as old as the beginning of Kali Yuga.
 The Gomira dances are organized to propitiate the deity and to usher in the good forces and drive out the evil forces.
 This mask is used in the war dance.
 It is also called Mukha Khel meaning the game of masks.